 If someone seeks to file an IPR, they need to be aware that the grounds for them are limited and the cost to file is quite high.
 The upside to IPR proceedings is that expensive though they may be, they are generally less costly than other types of IP litigation, and they are definitely quicker than other proceedings.
 This is not great news for outside counsel who want to charge clients more.

 If you want to learn more about the world of patent litigation or a career as a patent litigator, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.